glennhenry/cs-notes/docs/computer-graphics/10-shading-part-1/shading-part-1.md

 ![An equation for calculating light reflection from a plane outgoes to camera](./phong-material.png)
 Source : [https://youtu.be/Xg6KEmhqHCY?t=1948](https://youtu.be/Xg6KEmhqHCY?t=1948)

-- r : The direction light is reflected.
+- $r$ : The direction light is reflected.
-- v : The camera direction.
+- $v$ : The camera direction.
-- φ : Angle between the reflection vector and the direction of the viewer.
+- $\phi$ : Angle between the reflection vector and the direction of the viewer.
-- Ks : The specular reflectance coefficient of the surface, and represents the amount of light that is reflected in a single direction from the surface.
+- $K_s$ : The specular reflectance coefficient of the surface, and represents the amount of light that is reflected in a single direction from the surface.
-- α : The specular exponent, which controls the size and sharpness of the specular highlights.
+- $\alpha$ : The specular exponent, which controls the size and sharpness of the specular highlights.
 Higher values of alpha result in smaller and sharper highlights.
-- Kd + Ks : The combined diffuse and specular components.
+- $K_d + K_s$ : The combined diffuse and specular components.

 ### Blinn-Phong Material Model